Warwick Farm

 Warwick Farm has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Warwick Farm's population was approximately 6,482 as of August 2025, according to AreaSearch's analysis.
-This figure represents a growth of 545 people, an increase of 9.2% since the 2021 Census which recorded a population of 5,937.
-The change was inferred from the estimated resident population of 6,482 in June 2024 and an additional 85 validated new addresses since the Census date.
-This results in a density ratio of 1,394 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
-Warwick Farm's growth rate exceeded both the state (6.4%) and metropolitan area averages, making it a growth leader in the region.
+Warwick Farm's population was around 6,495 as of November 2025.
+This figure reflects an increase of 558 people since the 2021 Census, which recorded a population of 5,937.
+The growth is inferred from the estimated resident population of 6,482 in June 2024 and an additional 91 validated new addresses since the Census date.
+This results in a density ratio of 1,396 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
+Warwick Farm's growth rate of 9.4% since the 2021 census exceeded both the state (6.7%) and metropolitan area averages, marking it as a growth leader in the region.
 Overseas migration contributed approximately 68.3% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch uses NSW State Government's SA2 level projections released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Based on projected demographic shifts, Warwick Farm is expected to experience a population increase just below the median of national statistical areas by 2041.
-The latest population numbers project an increase of 572 persons by 2041, representing an 8.8% total gain over the 17-year period.
+AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch utilised NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations were applied to all areas for years 2032 to 2041.
+Based on projected demographic shifts, Warwick Farm is expected to increase its population by just below the median of national statistical areas by 2041.
+The latest population numbers project an increase of 572 persons by 2041, recording a gain of 8.6% in total over the 17 years.

 Frequently Asked Questions - Population